kloworizer/nama_alamat/docs/usage.md

 # Usage

-To use Indonesia Name and Address Preprocessing in a project
+To use Indonesia Name and Address Preprocessor in a project

 example of name preproccesing:
 ```